pjtunstall/stock-exchange-sim/README.md

 While the current task array is not empty, we check whether each task can be performed `count` number of times, given the resources.
 If not, it can't be scheduled any more.
 If so, it will be scheduled as soon as possible, given the durations and start times of its precursors.
 We consider initial processes first, then their successors, and so on, till the final process has been scheduled.
 Then we return to the beginning (the next pass), and keep going till there are no more resources to proceed.

 For finite projects, the end time is defined as the start time of the final process plus its duration.
-For cycling projects, the provisional end time is updated as tasks are scheduled, and returned along with the schedule when the timer signals to finish.
+For cycling<sup id="ref-f1">[1](#f1)</sup> projects, the provisional end time is updated as tasks are scheduled, and returned along with the schedule when the timer signals to finish.

 The examples show that more than one instance of a process can be scheduled simultaneously, which makes time optimization trivial: just schedule as many instances of all tasks, in the necessary proportions, as resources permit.